Kris248/FX_Killer_AlgoTrading_BOT/README.md

-Here’s the exact README format, updated with the points you wanted to include:

----

-# Fx_ScalperBot.py

 ### Introduction
 This is a Forex Algo Trading Bot developed by me, Kris, to assist with trading **currency pairs and indices**.
 The bot is designed specifically for Forex trading and is **not suitable for trading cryptocurrencies or metals**.